rehierl/node-tree-outliner/1-3-set-theory/0-1-classes.md

 ## wikipedia, classes in set theory

-* a collection of sets that can be unambiguously defined by a property that all its members share
+* a collection of sets that can be unambiguously defined by a property that all its set members share
 * proper class - a class that is not a set
 * e.g. class of all ordinal numbers, class of all sets
 * small class - a class that is a set
-* sometimes "class" is used synonymous to "set"
+* sometimes "class" is used synonymously to "set"

 <!-- ======================================================================= -->
 ## wikipedia, equivalence classes